-Unanimous AI achieves 22% more accurate pneumonia diagnoses
+Unanimous AI achieves 22% more accurate pneumonia diagnoses - VentureBeat

 It’s the first time Unanimous AI’s tech has been applied to the medical field, but hardly the first time it’s made headlines.
 In 2016, it correctly predicted the results of the Kentucky Derby, beating betting odds of 542 to 1.
 It’s also forecasted the past three years’ worth of Oscar winners more accurately than any publication, as well as the Time Person of the Year, President Trump’s approval rating, and the exact score of last year’s Super Bowl.

-For Rosenberg, who helped to pioneer one of the world’s first augmented reality systems for the U.S. Air Force in the early ’90s, swarm intelligence is a way to amplify human abilities in ways that AI alone cannot.
+For Rosenberg, who helped pioneer one of the world’s first augmented reality systems for the U.S. Air Force in the early ’90s, swarm intelligence is a way to amplify human abilities in ways that AI alone cannot.

 “Most AI companies are focused on finding patterns in big data, basically, and that only works for data you can put into a database in a very consistent way,” he said.
 “The question we ask is, how can we connect groups of people together and make them smarter using AI?
 How can we take groups of people and turn them into artificial experts?”